If you have been in care, you may have experienced some loss, trauma or abuse during your childhood. This may still affect you in adulthood.

 If you have lost contact with your family from your country of origin, we will support you by linking you with agencies who help to trace families, for example British Red Cross.

-You should let your personal advisor know who is important to you as we are able to help you make contact with them.
+You should let your personal adviser (PA) know who is important to you as we are able to help you contact them.
 You should also tell us who you would like to have as your next of kin for emergency issues.